coreui/coreui/docs/content/components/chip.md

 ## Accessibility

+The Bootstrap Chip component follows WAI-ARIA patterns for interactive widgets, ensuring the chip component is fully usable with keyboards and assistive technologies.

 - Chips become focusable when `selectable` or `dismissible` is enabled.
 - `aria-selected` is kept in sync with `.active` on selectable chips.
 - `aria-disabled="true"` is applied to disabled chips.
 - Each `.chip-dismiss` button includes an accessible label via `ariaDismissLabel`.
+- Use descriptive `aria-label` attributes on chip containers when the chip component group has a meaningful role (e.g., "Applied filters").

 ## Customizing